blackirron/blackirron/README.md

 </div>

-## 👋 About
+## 👋 Hi

+I am Samir.
 Mechanical engineering background, self-taught into ML/DL and systems programming.
 I build things end to end - from a U-Net trained on satellite radar data to a container runtime built from raw namespaces and cgroups.
 Comfortable running models locally (Ollama, RAG pipelines with FAISS + LangChain) as well as wiring up hosted model APIs for production use.
 Also active in product management through IIT ISM's PM Club and quant research through WorldQuant BRAIN.

 > *"Ship it, then fix it."* - me, always